jskov-jyskebank-dk/openshift-podman/README.md

 # openshift-podman

+We are trying to make it possible for the developer to provide a Dockerfile to be executed in a container on OpenShift.
+Output is an image they can deploy in their own namespace on OpenShift.

+We want this to be done safely, so no one - through malice or accident - can wreck the OpenShift platform.

+For this, we hope to get podman to run in its rootless mode.

+This repository documents the problems found with this approach - and hopefully the path to a solution.
+An issue has been filed on the issue, see https://github.com/containers/libpod/issues/6667

+## Current Status

 Running a Fedora 33 container in an OpenShift 4.3.21 namespace called 'jenkins'.

 The problem ("there might not be enough IDs available in the namespace") seems to be due to the uidmap size provided by OpenShift.